AnthonyH45/AnthonyH45/README.md

 - ⚡ Fun fact: ...
 -->

-I am 3rd year at UCR studying Computer Science with Business Applications.
+I am a 3rd year at UCR studying Computer Science with Business Applications.

 President of Cyber@UCR [https://cyber.cs.ucr.edu/](https://cyber.cs.ucr.edu/)

 I am interested in Software Engineering as well as Security.
-Blue team, Red team, doesnt matter as long as im on some Security team.
+Blue team, Red team, doesn't matter as long as I'm on some Security team.

 Feel free to try the CTF on my website! [https://anthonyh45.github.io/](https://anthonyh45.github.io/)

-Feedback welcome for the CTF!
+Feedback welcome for the CTF (as well as other repos too)!